kui-jia/svb/README.md

 #### Training

+We take a pre-activation version of ResNet as the example to explain how to train a deep network using SVB and BBN methods.

-Run the following from command line if training is based on standard SGD with momentum
+SGD with momentum

-'th main.lua -cudnnSetting deterministic -netType PreActResNet -ensembleID 1 -BN true -nBaseRecur 11 -kWRN 1 -lrDecayMethod exp -lrBase 0.5 -lrEnd 0.001 -batchSize 128 -nEpoch 160 -nLRDecayStage 80 -weightDecay 0.0001 -svBFlag false -bnsBFlag false'
+`th main.lua -cudnnSetting deterministic -netType PreActResNet -ensembleID 1 -BN true -nBaseRecur 11 -kWRN 1 -lrDecayMethod exp -lrBase 0.5 -lrEnd 0.001 -batchSize 128 -nEpoch 160 -nLRDecayStage 80 -weightDecay 0.0001 -svBFlag false -bnsBFlag false`

+SGD with momentum with SVB turned on

-th main.lua -cudnnSetting deterministic -netType PreActResNet -ensembleID 1 -BN true -nBaseRecur 11 -kWRN 1 -lrDecayMethod exp -lrBase 0.5 -lrEnd 0.001 -batchSize 128 -nEpoch 160 -nLRDecayStage 80 -weightDecay 0.0001 -svBFlag true -svBFactor 1.5 -svBIter 391 -bnsBFlag false
+`th main.lua -cudnnSetting deterministic -netType PreActResNet -ensembleID 1 -BN true -nBaseRecur 11 -kWRN 1 -lrDecayMethod exp -lrBase 0.5 -lrEnd 0.001 -batchSize 128 -nEpoch 160 -nLRDecayStage 80 -weightDecay 0.0001 -svBFlag true -svBFactor 1.5 -svBIter 391 -bnsBFlag false`

+SGD with momentum with both SVB and BBN turned on

-th main.lua -cudnnSetting deterministic -netType PreActResNet -ensembleID 1 -BN true -nBaseRecur 11 -kWRN 1 -lrDecayMethod exp -lrBase 0.5 -lrEnd 0.001 -batchSize 128 -nEpoch 160 -nLRDecayStage 80 -weightDecay 0.0001 -svBFlag true -svBFactor 1.5 -svBIter 391 -bnsBFlag true -bnsBFactor 2 -bnsBType BBN
+`th main.lua -cudnnSetting deterministic -netType PreActResNet -ensembleID 1 -BN true -nBaseRecur 11 -kWRN 1 -lrDecayMethod exp -lrBase 0.5 -lrEnd 0.001 -batchSize 128 -nEpoch 160 -nLRDecayStage 80 -weightDecay 0.0001 -svBFlag true -svBFactor 1.5 -svBIter 391 -bnsBFlag true -bnsBFactor 2 -bnsBType BBN`

-One may change hyperparameters either in the file optsArgParse.lua or at command line.
+`svbFactor` is set as 1 plus the \epsilon value of Algorithm 1. `bnsBFactor` is set as 1 plus the \tilde{\epsilon} value of Algorithm 2.
+One may also set `bnsBType` as `rel` to get even better performance.
+Please refer to the file `optsArgParse.lua` for setting of other hyperparameters.

 # Acknowledgements